 About

-This beloved trail stretches over 10 miles, encircling the serene Lady Bird Lake and offering spectacular views of the Austin skyline.
-It's a lifeline of the city, named in honor of a former Austin mayor and his wife, reflecting their commitment to environmental and civic projects.
+This beloved 10-mile trail encircles Lady Bird Lake and offers spectacular views of the Austin skyline.
+It's named after a former Austin mayor and his wife and their commitment to environmental and civic projects.

 It symbolizes the city's dedication to preserving green spaces, fostering community, and promoting a healthy lifestyle.
-Over the years, the trail has evolved, expanding its reach and improving its facilities, ensuring that it remains a cherished asset for residents and visitors alike.
+Over the years, the trail has evolved by expanding its reach and improving its facilities.
+Such foresight ensures that it remains a cherished asset for residents and visitors.

-Along its path, the trail weaves through lush greenery, open spaces, and urban areas, offering a diverse experience to its users.
+The trail weaves through lush greenery, open spaces, and urban areas, offering diverse experiences.
 Its amenities enhance the trail experience – from drinking fountains and restrooms to boat ramps and viewing areas.

 The trail is meticulously maintained, ensuring safety and accessibility for everyone, including those with disabilities.

-When seeking a slower pace on your Austin getaway that includes nature's grandeur amidst an urban backdrop, the Ann and Roy Butler Hike and Bike Trail will not disappoint.
+When seeking a slower pace with nature's grandeur amidst an urban backdrop, visit the Ann and Roy Butler Hike and Bike Trail.

-The Ann and Roy Butler Hike and Bike Trail is dotted with various features that make each visit unique.
+Various features dot the pathway, making each visit unique.
 It is home to the iconic Boardwalk at Lady Bird Lake, a marvel of engineering that offers an unobstructed view of the waters and the city skyline.
 This section is especially popular at sunrise and sunset, providing a picturesque backdrop for photographers and nature lovers.

 Another standout feature is the trail's art installations.
 Various public art pieces that reflect Austin's vibrant culture and history are scattered along the path.
 These installations beautify the trail and provoke thought and conversation among its visitors.